CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ## Add widgets advanced

-We have seen how to add legends to our map by using `getLegendsData` method, and we have also learned how to display widgets using histogram expressions in the [previous guide](/developers/carto-vl/guides/add-widgets/).
-This is an advanced guide to learn how to obtain and display the information in widgets by using `viewportHistogram` and `globalHistogram` expressions.
+In the [previous guide](/developers/carto-vl/guides/add-widgets/), you saw how to add legends to a map using the `getLegendsData` method, and how to display widgets using histogram expressions with CARTO's frontend framework [Airship](https://carto.com/airship/).
+This guide takes a deeper dive into histogram expressions and explores the flexibility of using CARTO VL to connect with other, external libraries to draw the returned information.

 ### Overview

-We will learn how to create bar charts for **categorical** data and histograms for **numeric** data.
-For this purpose, the following examples make use of the same source, the [**Vancouver Trees**](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset.
+Using a [Vancouver Trees](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset, this guide explores using `viewportHistogram` and `globalHistogram` to create bar charts for **categorical** data and histograms for **numeric** data   with the external charting library, [Chart.js](https://www.chartjs.org).

-Bar charts and histograms have been built with [Chart.js](https://www.chartjs.org), a very simple external library.
-In the previous guide we used [Airship](https://carto.com/airship/) to build a histogram widget.
-Airship comes with a built-in histogram widgets you can use directly with CARTO VL, which are connected to the map automatically and are also very easy to configure.
-However, in this case, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore, we have to explain how the histogram expressions work a bit deeply.

 ### Histogram expressions

-There are two histogram expressions in CARTO VL: `viewportHistogram` and `globalHistogram`.
-These expressions return a list of values grouped by column.
-The `viewportHistogram` returns the list based on the features that are visible in the viewport, while `globalHistogram` takes into account the whole dataset.
+CARTO VL has two expressions to create histograms: `viewportHistogram` and `globalHistogram`.
+Both expressions return a list of values grouped by a column but differ in the way values are grouped.
+The `viewportHistogram` expression returns a list based off of  features that are in the viewport, while the `globalHistogram` expression returns a list based off of the entire dataset.

-#### Drawing a bar chart
+#### Draw a bar chart for categories

-In this first step, we are going to draw a bar chart showing the number of trees classified by **street side**.
-We are going to use the `viewportHistogram` expression.
+In this step, you will create a basic bar chart that displays the count of trees planted on each **street side** category (odd, even, middle) using the `viewportHistogram` expression.

+To start, define the source dataset and create a variable (`@v_histogram`) that will return the count and category information for the chart:

 ```js
   // Define the source